 ¼ teaspoon freshly ground black pepper

-2 – 3 tablespoons sesame or coconut oil
+2 – 3 tablespoons sesame or olive oil

 ½ cup finely chopped spring onions